-The pure devotee is fixed in consciousness because he has what he wants— Krishna—and no matter what happens externally, no one can take Krishna from him.
-Queen Kunti prayed to Lord Krishna for calamities because in the midst of all her difficulties Krishna was with her and her sons.
+The pure devotee is fixed in consciousness because he has what he wants—Krishna—and no matter what happens externally, no one can take Krishna from him.
+Queen Kunti prayed to Lord Krishna for calamities, because in the midst of all her difficulties Krishna was with her and her sons.
 In terms of lila, Krishna was with them in Hastinapura, but when the calamities were over and Maharaja Yudhisthira was installed on the throne, Krishna was ready to leave.
-So, Kunti prayed, “When we were in difficulty, You were with us, but now that we are happily situated in our kingdom, You are leaving us.”
-So she prayed, “Let the calamities come again and again.
+So Kunti prayed, “When we were in difficulty, You were with us, but now that we are happily situated in our kingdom, You are leaving us.”
+She prayed, “Let the calamities come again and again.
 I would rather have all the calamities and have You with us than be situated in material opulence and comfort and lose You.”
 She concluded:

 vipadah santu tah sasvat

 tatra tatra jagad-guro

 “I wish that all those calamities would happen again and again so that we could see You again and again, for seeing You means that we will no longer see repeated births and deaths.”
 (SB 1.8.25)